Our Diversity, Equity, and Inclusion Initiatives

 Our ongoing DE&I initiatives include:

-• Training: Providing ongoing and compulsory training programmes for our employees on diversity, equity, and inclusion.
+- Training: Providing training programmes for our employees on diversity, equity, and inclusion.

-• Sharing Concerns: Facilitating a way of safely sharing concerns, issues and feedback.
+- Sharing Concerns: Facilitating ways to safely share concerns, issues and feedback.

-• Engagement: Engaging with over 10 external DE&I focused organisations such as Disability Action NI and Autism NI to understand best practices, guide our initiatives and support employees.
+- Engagement: In the UK, engaging with external DE&I focussed organisations such as Disability NI, Autism NI and Inspire Wellbeing to understand best practices and guide our initiatives and policies and providing specific training for relevant line management.

 All initiatives are aligned with our internal policies on equal opportunity and dignity at work which ensure that every employee has the opportunity and support necessary to develop their full potential.
 Our policies outline our zero-tolerance approach to bullying or harassment and to discrimination in any form, including on the basis of age, disability, gender or gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation.